intelagense/howdy/README.md

 Set up the bot by following the [Discord Developer Portal](https://discord.com/developers/docs/intro) guide.

-Copy the bot's token and paste it in a file called .env in the root directory of the project.
+Copy the bot's token and paste it into a file called .env in the root directory of the project.

 ### Run the bot:
 ```